Vaccines protect the health of your child and the other children at their school.

 Visit your health care provider before school starts to get your child vaccinated.
 You can find a health care provider who can vaccinate your child by searching the NYC Health Map or calling 311.

-New York City recently expanded the vaccine requirements for children enrolled in school and day care.
 Even if your child had all their required vaccines last year, you should check if they need additional vaccines this year.

 Vaccination requirements can be complex.
 Some dosage requirements depend on when your child began receiving vaccines and how many doses of a vaccine they have already had.
 If your child is catching up on vaccines, they will be on a different vaccine schedule than children who received vaccines as babies.